SpeakLocal Destination phrase guides and travel phrasebook apps for real trip moments.

 • the hotel name

-• the full street address
+• the full address

 • a map pin